A comparative study on $B \rar K^\ast \ell^+ \ell^-$ and $B \rar K_0^\ast (1430) \ell^+ \ell^-$ decays in the Supersymmetric Models: Introduction

 \section{Introduction}

-The Standard Model (SM) is in perfect agreement with all confirmed collider data, but requires a missing ingredient.
+The Standard Model (SM) is in perfect agreement with all confirmed collider data, but there is a missing ingredient.
 The SM is not regarded as a full theory, since it can not address some issues i.e., gauge and fermion mass hierarchy, matter- antimatter asymmetry, number of generations, the nature of the dark matter, the unification of fundamental forces and so on.
 For these reasons, the SM can be considered as an effective theory of some fundamental theory at low energy.

-Supersymmetry (SUSY) is regarded as the most plausible extension of the SM in order to shed light on some of the issues mentioned above \cite{Ellis}.
-It is an essential ingredient in string theory and the most-favoured candidate for unifying the all known interactions including gravity.
+Supersymmetry (SUSY) is regarded as the most plausible extension of the SM in order to shed light on some of the issues as mentioned above \cite{Ellis:2009pz}.
+It is an essential ingredient in string theory and the most-favoured candidate for unifying all the known interactions including gravity.
 It would help stabilize the hierarchy of mass scales between $m_W$ and the Planck mass, by canceling the quadratic divergences in the radiative corrections to the mass-squared of the Higgs boson \cite{Witten}.

 Two types of study can be conducted to explore supersymmetric particles (sparticles).
-In the direct search, the center of mass energy of colliding particles must be increased to produce SUSY particles at the TeV scale, and hence be accessible to the LHC.
-On the other hand, we can investigate SUSY effects, indirectly.
-The sparticles can contribute to the quantum loop level.
+In the direct search, the center of mass energy of colliding particles has to be increased to produce SUSY particles at the TeV scale, and hence be accessible to the Large Hadron Collider(LHC).
+On the other hand, we can indirectly investigate SUSY effects.
+The sparticles can contribute to the quantum loop.
 As a result, flavor changing neutral current (FCNC) transition induced by quantum loop level can be considered as a good tool for studying the possible effects of sparticles (there are many studies in this regard, for the most recent studies see Ref.~\cite{recent} and the references therein).